carlpulley/volatility/README.txt

   http://code.google.com/p/volatility/wiki/CommandReference#threads
 exportstack.py differs mainly in the fact that it attempts to perform a stack unwind, whilst threads does not currently do this.
-In addition, threads currently displays a number of useful _ETHREAD members that exportstack.py does not.
+In addition, threads currently displays a number of useful _ETHREAD members that exportstack.py does not and incorporates an excellent tag based filtering system.

 PLUGIN DEPENDENCIES
 ===================